jimmybyrum/coding_exercises/bands/README.md

-Hi Alex,

-Thanks again for coming by to talk with us today.
-Here's the coding exercise that needs to be returned (at any level of completion) by noon on Sunday.

 This will be focused entirely on Frontend coding.
 Using Backbone.js [1] as the MVC framework, ICanHaz.js [2] for JS templates, and the attached data structure, create a page that renders a list of the bands on the left, and when a band name is clicked, the details of that band are displayed to the right of the list.

 Use any other frameworks, jQuery plugins, etc. that you'd like.